Sat 8th June 2024

 Walking Grade: 2 Goats.
 There will be options to do more stretching walks.

 Base: Hotel Coma an old favourite of WalkingWomen, Ordino in the heart of the Pyrenees.
 It is a walk into the small town where there are lots of cafes and restaurants.
-The hotel has an outdoor swimming pool and gardens for sitting and looking at the mountains.
+The hotel has an outdoor swimming pool (open weather permitting) and gardens for sitting and looking at the mountains.

 Arrivals: Fly to Barcelona to arrive for a group transfer leaving approx 3pm.
 The journey is approx 3 hours to our hotel in Ordino.
 We arrive for a welcome briefing and dinner together at the hotel.